A few ideas for Book Day/Week (How long have you got?)

 Arthur Dent (Hitchhiker’s Guide To The Galaxy books – Douglas Adams) Hapless earthling rescued from Earth just before it was blown up to create a by-pass.
 Classic outfit involves a dressing gown and all-important towel.

 Does your interpretation of literary characters run to comic books and graphic novels?
 Aside from the obvious cop-out of Batman, Superman etc, try these..

 V –(V for Vendetta graphic novel Alan Moore) Rebellious anti-hero who models his masked look upon the British 17th century participant in the Gunpowder Plot, Guy Fawkes.
 The look has been widely adopted by modern-day activists.

 The Watchmen (Watchmen – Alan Moore) Goodies?
 Well superheroes have fallen from grace in this ‘alternative history’ story, and not all heroes are as they seem, but thanks to the film of the novel, a range of character costumes are available.

 Tintin – Herge.
 The famous boy detective with a quiff who has recently moved from comic book to big screen.

-Snoopy & Peanuts characters (Charles Schulz): Stretches the book character concept to comic strips, but these are some of the most successful comic strip characters ever, and the Peanuts gang, having recently celebrated their 65th anniversary in 2015, are probably worth a mention.
+Snoopy & Peanuts characters (Charles Schulz): Stretches the book character concept to comic strips, but these are some of the most successful comic strip characters ever, and the Peanuts gang, having celebrated their 65th anniversary in 2015, are probably worth a mention.